nhecht/blueprints-learn.en/help/blueprints/customer-journeys/rtcdp-and-campaign-v8.md

 ---
-title: Real-Time CDP with Adobe Campaign v8 Integration Pattern
+title: Real-Time CDP with Adobe Campaign v8 integration pattern
 description: Showcases how the Adobe Experience Platform and its Real-Time Customer Profile and centralized segmentation tool can be utilized with Adobe Campaign v8 to deliver personalized conversations.
 solution: Real-time Customer Data Platform, Campaign
 exl-id: d0291088-02ed-4e7e-b538-018ea40e38c6
 ---
-# Real-Time CDP with Adobe Campaign v8 Integration Pattern
+# Real-Time CDP with Adobe Campaign v8 integration pattern

 Showcases how the Adobe Experience Platform and its Real-Time Customer Profile and centralized segmentation tool can be utilized with Adobe Campaign to deliver personalized conversations.